-Today is the World Scleroderma Day, a day set aside to increase the sensitization on a rare autoimmune condition, the theme for the year is Unmet clinical needs in Scleroderma, the PDC Crew had a chat with Dr. Olaosebikan B. Hakeem Consultant Rheumatologist/Physician at the Lagos State University Teaching Hospital (LASUTH), Ikeja.
-The graduate of the University of Aberdeen, Institute of Applied Health Science and co-author of Building a Rheumatology Team for Africa: Enhancing the roles of patients and non-specialists gives an insight into the world of Scleroderma and its treatment.
+Today is the World Scleroderma Day, a day set aside to increase the sensitization on a rare autoimmune condition, the theme for the year is Scleroderma will not take my Smile, the PDC Crew had a chat with Dr. Olaosebikan B. Hakeem Consultant Rheumatologist/Physician at the Lagos State University Teaching Hospital (LASUTH), Ikeja.
+The graduate of the University of Aberdeen, Institute of Applied Health Science and co-author of Building a Rheumatology Team for Africa: Enhancing the roles of patients and non-specialists gives the PDC Crew an insight into the world of Scleroderma and its treatment.
 Excerpts

 PDC: Kindly explain to us what Scleroderma is?

-BHO: Let me start by breaking scleroderma down- Sclero means HARD while derma is the SKIN.
-It is an autoimmune connective tissue diseases in which body produces excess proteins called antibodies that attack the skin and internal organs.
+BHO: It is an autoimmune connective tissue diseases in which body produces excess proteins called antibodies that attack the skin and internal organs.
 The skin becomes thickened and hard due to excessive collagen production and deposition in skin as a response to antibody attack.
-However, scleroderma is not a contagious or infectious disease.

 PDC: As a disease connected with an overactive immune system, what are the symptoms of the disease?